day8/re-frame/docs/MentalModelOmnibus.md

 My job is to be a relentless cheerleader for re-frame, right?
-The gyrations of my Pom-Poms should be tectonic, but the following quote just makes me smile.
+The gyrations of my Pom-Poms should be tectonic, but the following quote makes me smile.
 It should be taught in all ComSci courses.

 > We begin in admiration and end by organizing our disappointment <br>
 > &nbsp;&nbsp;&nbsp; -- Gaston Bachelard (French philosopher)

-Of course, that only applies if you get passionate about a technology.
+Of course, that only applies if you get passionate about a technology (a flaw of mine).

 But, no. No!
 Those French Philosophers and their pessimism - ignore him!!
 Your love for re-frame will be deep, abiding and enriching.